 It's hard to beat University of Illinois at Chicago if you want to study Criminal Justice & Corrections.
 Graduates from the criminal justice & corrections program at University of Illinois at Chicago earn 3.0% more than the typical college grad in this field.
 This school is one of the largest schools in Illinois.

 Students from outside the U.S. comprise 10.8% of the people at University of Illinois at Chicago.
-Because of the school's excellent four-year graduation rate of 33.8%, students usually accumulate much less debt than they would at other schools.
+Graduates of this school typically don't have problems paying back their student loans; only 2.7% have defaulted on their loans.
 Get a better idea of what student life at UIC is really like by seeing a few campus videos.

 Any student pursuing a degree in Criminal Justice & Corrections has to check out Michigan State University.
 In addition to its bachelor's programs, Michigan State University offers graduate degrees in Criminal Justice.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

 Since the usual SAT score of Michigan State University applicants is around 1,125, admissions officers can afford to be pretty selective.
 Michigan State University graduates seem to be doing well in the world as they are much less likely to go into default on their loans compared to those of other schools.
 Interested in learning more about Michigan State University's campus?
 Take a virtual tour.

 Indiana University - Bloomington is among your top options if you're planning on studying Criminal Justice & Corrections.
 Students who graduate from the criminal justice program make around $36,933 in the first five years of working and $62,249 after their first five years of working.
 The surrounding area of an important urban center is wonderful for young people seeking out considerable opportunities for social networking, adventure, and discovery.